-- 1. The Corporate Procurement Strategy provides a framework for the Council to obtain value in all its procurement activities.
+1. The Corporate Procurement Strategy provides a framework for the Council to obtain value in all its procurement activities.
 The strategy addresses all elements of procurement activity, from identifying the need, considering options, procuring the appropriate goods, services or works, effective supplier and contract management, through to the disposal of assets.
-The strategy also addresses the many solutions available to the Council, from establishing corporate contracts, using collaborative and consortia arrangements, through to developing long-term strategic partnerships. - 2.
-This strategy continues to provide a clear focus on identifying and delivering efficiencies, but not at the expense of quality.
-More than ever before, public sector finance is under significant pressure and procurement has a significant role to play in reducing the Council's expenditure through evaluating on the basis of whole life costs with due regard to risk. - 3.
-The current economic climate makes it equally important for the Council to maintain its commitment to supporting the local economy and improving opportunities for businesses to engage with the Council.
-The Corporate Plan states that the Council 'will help business to prosper and develop' in Charnwood. - 4.
-This strategy, and the supporting Contract Procedure Rules, are designed to reflect current best practice and legislative changes and also provide a framework to enable all the Council's officers to demonstrate value for money whilst taking account of other issues such as sustainability. - 5.
-This Corporate Procurement Strategy is supported by corporate systems that provide guidance and support for all officers of the Council who procure goods, services and works.
+The strategy also addresses the many solutions available to the Council, from establishing corporate contracts, using collaborative and consortia arrangements, through to developing long-term strategic partnerships.

+2. This strategy continues to provide a clear focus on identifying and delivering efficiencies, but not at the expense of quality.
+More than ever before, public sector finance is under significant pressure and procurement has a significant role to play in reducing the Council's expenditure through evaluating on the basis of whole life costs with due regard to risk.

+3. The current economic climate makes it equally important for the Council to maintain its commitment to supporting the local economy and improving opportunities for businesses to engage with the Council.
+One of the themes of the Council's Corporate Plan is to make Charnwood a Borough with a strong, diverse economy.
+The Corporate Plan states that "A strong growing and diverse economy is good for every business, community and household".

+4. This strategy, and the supporting Contract Procedure Rules, are designed to reflect current best practice and legislative changes and also provide a framework to enable all the Council's officers to demonstrate value for money whilst taking account of other issues such as sustainability.

+5. This Corporate Procurement Strategy is supported by corporate systems that provide guidance and support for all officers of the Council who procure goods, services and works.